Nakajima Ki-84: Operational service

-The first major operational involvement was during the battle of Leyte at the end of 1944, and from that moment until the end of the Pacific war the Ki-84 was deployed wherever the action was intense.
-The 22nd Sentai re-equipped with production Hayates.
+The first major operational involvement was during the Battle of Leyte at the end of 1944, and, from that moment until the end of the Pacific War, the Ki-84 was deployed wherever the action was intense.
+The 22nd Sentai was re-equipped with production Hayates.
 Though it lacked sufficient high-altitude performance, it performed well at medium and low levels.
 Seeing action against the USAAF 14th Air Force, it quickly gained a reputation as a combat aircraft to be reckoned with.
 Fighter-bomber models also entered service.
-On April 15, 1945, 11 Hayates attacked US airfields on Okinawa, destroying many aircraft on the ground.
+On April 15, 1945, eleven Hayates attacked US airfields on Okinawa, destroying many aircraft on the ground.

-In the final year of the war the Ki-84, the Ki-100 (essentially a radial-engined version of the inline-powered Kawasaki Ki-61) and Kawanishi's N1K2-J were the three Japanese fighters best suited to combat the newer Allied fighters.
+In the final year of the war, the Ki-84, the Ki-100 (essentially a radial-engined version of the inline-powered Kawasaki Ki-61), and Kawanishi's N1K2-J were the three Japanese fighters best suited to combat the newer Allied fighters.